Bastia

 Bastia (/ˈbæstjə, ˈbɑːs-/ BA(H)SS-tyə, /ˈbɑːstiə, ˈbæs-, bɑːˈstiːə/ BA(H)SS-tee-ə-,_-bahss-TEE--; /fr/, /it/; Bastìa /co/) is a commune in the department of Haute-Corse, Corsica, France.
-It is located in the northeast of the island of Corsica at the base of Cap Corse.
+It is in the northeast of the island of Corsica at the base of Cap Corse.
 It also has the second-highest population of any commune on the island after Ajaccio and is the capital of the Bagnaja region and of the department.

 Bastia is the principal port of the island and its principal commercial town and is known for its wines.
 The inhabitants of the commune are known as Bastiais or Bastiaises.
 The commune has been awarded three flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 History

 Ancient times

 During the Roman Empire, the site of Cardo with the north-eastern district of the current commune of Bastia and Pietrabugno formed a Pieve: the oldest known administrative division.
 This territory was occupied by the Vanacimi people.
 Bastia did not exist.
 Neither Ptolemy, Strabo, or Pliny in the descriptions they made of the island mentioned Bastia.